behnamasadi/cpp_tutorials/README.md

 ```

 ### 1. Building the Image
-There is docker file for this project where contains all dependencies and you build the image with :
+There is a docker file for this project that contains all dependencies and you build the image with:

 `docker build -t cpp_tutorials .`